 Can you elaborate commit in Git?

-• It uses the concept “Check some” (It’s a tool in Linux, generates binary value equal to the data present in file)
+- It uses the concept “Check some” (It’s a tool in Linux that generates binary values equal to the data present in the file)

 What do you mean by “Snapshot” in Git?